SABMiller plc trading update

 Posted: 26 July 2012 | SABMiller | No comments yet

 SABMiller plc issues its Interim Management Statement for the group’s first quarter ended 30 June 2012…

-SABMiller plc (SABMiller) today provides an update on trading during the six months ended 30 September 2012.
+SABMiller plc (SABMiller) today issues its Interim Management Statement for the group’s first quarter ended 30 June 2012.
 The calculation of the organic growth rates excludes the impact of acquisitions and disposals on volumes and revenues.

-On an organic basis lager volumes for the first six months were 4% ahead of the prior year with good growth across most regions.
-Soft drinks volumes were 6% higher than the prior year for the six months on an organic basis.
-Including the effect of acquisitions and disposals, total volumes were up 9% compared with the first half of the prior year.
-Organic, constant currency group revenue grew by 8% in the half year, with group revenue per hectolitre up by 3% on the same basis, reflecting selective price increases helped by improved brand mix in most regions.
-Overall, financial performance for the half year was in line with our expectations.
+On an organic basis lager volumes were 5% ahead of the prior year for the quarter.
+Soft drinks volumes were 6% higher than the prior year for the quarter on an organic basis.
+Organic, constant currency group revenue grew by 8% for the quarter, with group revenue per hectolitre up by 3% on the same basis reflecting selective price increases and improved mix in most regions.
+Including the effect of acquisitions and disposals, total volumes were up 10% compared with the corresponding quarter of the prior year.
+The group’s financial performance for the quarter was in line with our expectations.